Our Club's History

 this original equipment can still be found in use today, although the vast majority of our current membership now own their own mallets, much as cricketers own their own bats.

 A small core of those attending the initial training sessions as founder members included Sheila 'follow through' Rudling.
-The founders were soon joined by others but Sheila, now in her 24th season as at 2016, is our only current member to have attended that original course.
-As it happens she was also responsible for the introduction of two key members.
-These of course were Basil and Joan Lawrence, Basil and Joan knew Shelia through playing badminton together.
+The founders were soon joined by others and she introduced two key members - Basil and Joan Lawrence.

 As not only the best player and leading light in the Club (until 1999 when Ken equalled his Association handicap low of 14) Basil coached all the new members which over the years has amounted from anywhere between absolutely none and 19 new recruits per year.